Watch: Patriots owner Robert Kraft presents Tom Brady with his recovered Super Bowl jerseys

 — New England Patriots (@Patriots) April 3, 2017

-Mexican journalist/editor Mauricio Ortega is accused of stealing the jerseys, brazen enough to take the Super Bowl LI jersey out of Brady’s bag in the Patriots locker room at NRG Stadium.
-He is suspected of taking Von Miller’s helmet from Super Bowl 50 and who knows what other NFL memorabilia from the league’s championship game.
+Mexican journalist/editor Mauricio Ortega is a suspect in the jerseys theft.
+He is also suspected of taking Von Miller’s helmet from Super Bowl 50.